COPD and Smoking: How Does Smoking Cause COPD?

 Managing your Life with COPD

 If you have developed COPD as a result of your smoking, Inogen can help.
 You may need to explore using a number of treatment options, but for COPD resulting from smoking, one likely treatment is oxygen therapy.
-The Inogen one system uses our portable oxygen concentrator to allow you to receive the benefits of oxygen therapy anywhere, anytime.
-Because the Inogen One portable oxygen concentrator travels easily in a pack or on wheels and delivers oxygen-rich air pulled directly from the atmosphere, you can take it with you wherever you go, without needing refills or requiring you to carry heavy oxygen tanks.
-It can be powered by any AC or DC power source, or via the rechargeable battery, so you can use it comfortably at home and on the go.
+The Inogen one system uses our portable oxygen concentrator to allow you to receive the benefits of oxygen therapy at home or on the go, all day, every day.
+Because the Inogen One portable oxygen concentrator travels easily in a pack or on wheels and delivers oxygen-rich air pulled directly from the atmosphere, you can take it with you wherever you go (as long as you have access to a power source or fully charged battery), without needing refills or requiring you to carry heavy oxygen tanks.
+It can be powered by any AC or DC power source, or via the rechargeable battery, so you can use it at home and on the go.

 For many patients who develop COPD, smoking is ultimately the cause, so if you are living with COPD and smoking, now is the time to quit.
 Smoking cessation and COPD treatment go hand in hand and oxygen therapy will work most effectively after smoking has stopped.
 Quitting smoking is safest for people using oxygen therapy, and it helps ensure that your Inogen One oxygen therapy can work more effectively for you.

-If you’ve developed COPD as a result of your smoking, the Inogen one system can help improve the way you feel.
-With the use of our portable oxygen concentrators, you can enjoy more of life.
+If you’ve developed COPD as a result of your smoking, and have been prescribed supplemental oxygen therapy, the Inogen one system may help improve the way you feel.
 Studies indicate that supplemental oxygen can help you exercise longer and with greater intensity, and the increased oxygen levels in your bloodstream will help improve your mental alertness, mood, stamina and sleep.
-Most importantly, if your COPD is impacting your ability to take part in your daily life, the Inogen one system can give you the freedom, the independence and the mobility you are used to enjoying.
+Most importantly, if your COPD is impacting your ability to take part in your daily life, the Inogen one system can give you peace of mind to leave the home.
 Don’t let COPD keep you from participating in your life.
-Talk to your doctor today about how Inogen can help improve your quality of life.
+Talk to your doctor today about how Inogen may support your active lifestyle.